josephsl/goldenCursor/readme.md

 * To perform functions that require use of arrow keys, turn off mouse arrows first.
 * When deleting saved positions, if there are no saved positions left, positions for the application will be cleared.

+## Version 3.0

+* If using NVDA 2018.2, add-on settings will be found in new multi-category settings screen under "Golden Cursor" category.

 ## Version 2.1

 * Fixed unicode decode error when trying to delete tag name.